BLSQ/dhis2-taskr/doc/user-manual.md

 ## 10. Accessing multiple dhis2 instances

 Some recipes can access 2 dhis2 instances to "compare" and "align" their metadata.
-This is also possible but requires credentials on both dhis2.
+This is also possible but requires credentials on both dhis2, and correct CORS settings.

 ```js
 const apiDestination = await dhis2.api();